 CPU: Intel Core i5 – i7 | Graphics: Intel UHD Graphics 620 | RAM: 8GB | Screen: 13.3-inch FHD (1,920 x 1,080) | Storage: 256GB – 1TB NVMe M.2 SSD

-From the moment your eyes meet the HP Spectre 13, you’ll be impressed by its sheer beauty.
-HP has taken the already luxurious Spectre and dialed the design up to eleven with gold trim and packed it with internal specs that blow the competition out of the water.
-One of the first Ultrabooks rocking an 8th-generation Kaby Lake Refresh chip, the 2017 Spectre 13 more than doubles the CPU performance of most of its competitors.
-This added performance comes at the cost of battery life, but clocking in at just under 6 hours – the battery life is still passable.
+When you lay your eyes on the HP Spectre 13 for the first time, you might be blinded by its sheer beauty.
+HP has taken the already-beautiful Spectre, and spruced it up with gold trim and packed it with internal specs that blow the competition out of the water.
+One of the first Ultrabooks packing a quad-core CPU, the 2017 Spectre 13 more than doubles the CPU performance of most of its competitors.
+It comes at the cost of battery life, but clocking in at just under 6 hours – the battery is still passable.

 Read the full review: HP Spectre 13

 10. Razer Blade Stealth